 The USB document camera makes a webcam desirable again.
-What it lacks in features it makes up for in good optical quality, a articulating stand, and supreme close-up autofocus capabilities for the occasional live video or presentation.
+What it lacks in features, it makes up for in good optical quality, a articulating stand, and supreme close-up autofocus capabilities for live video or presentation.

 On the surface that is usually pointed skywards are 2 buttons: the shutter button for taking still snapshots, and the focus button, to manually invoke the auto focus mechanism.
 At the far end is a switch which allows the user to select between single shot AF or continuous AF.

 The bottom of the P2V contains a receptacle for the stand mount, and thoughtfully the receptacle itself rotates in place, allowing the camera to be turned while the stand remains stationary.
 This receptacle allows the camera to be mounted sideways using the side mounts on the stand.
 The integrated USB cable emerges from about the halfway spot on the bottom of the camera, and can be captured in the thoughtfully included “well” or channel that runs down the back half of the camera for a bit of cable management.

 And now the stand.
 It is a supremely well-bit piece, with 2 hinges that allow the user to set any range of camera heights from about one inch off the desk to about a foot high.
 White in color, it contrasts nicely with a typical computer setup, and surprises with its hefty weighted circular foot stand and usefulness.
 At the front of the camera, one finds the lens and two little LEDs – red and green.
 Green means the P2V is plugged into a USB port and getting sufficient power, and red means the camera is on and the image sensor is sending video data.

 Included in the box is a little spring loaded clip mechanism that smartly allows the camera to clip to the top of most flat panel monitors, or even laptop screen bezels.
 Although it works as advertised, I’d prefer a stronger spring because it does seem a bit of a loose fit.